thecodingaviator/coasttocow/README.md

 ### `signup.php`

-The `signup.php` file handles the logic for user registration.
+`signup.php` handles the logic for user registration.
 It provides a form where users can enter their information to create a new account.

 The file starts with the `<?php` opening tag and includes the necessary dependencies, such as the `utils/config.php` file.
 It also starts the session.